Emergency Preparedness & Response Fact Sheet

-The Office of Emergency Preparedness (OEP) coordinates emergency preparedness and response activities of the Minnesota Department of Health.
+The Emergency Preparedness & Response (EPR) section of the Public Health Partnerships division coordinates emergency preparedness and response activities of the Minnesota Department of Health.
 It provides guidance to local public health agencies, tribal governments and healthcare organizations as they develop plans and protocols for responding to public health threats.
-In addition, the Office works with other responder agencies to ensure that Minnesota is prepared to respond swiftly and effectively to significant public health threats.
-The Office was established in 2002 and currently consists of five units with 45 staff.
-The Office maintains a 24/7 on-call system to take calls from federal agencies, local government, other state agencies and the public about emergency events.
+EPR maintains a 24/7 on-call system to take calls from federal agencies, local government, other state agencies and the public about emergency events.
 That number is 651-201-5735.

 - High frequency radio, 800 Megahertz radios, amateur radio networks, and satellite phones are available to maintain communications with federal, state, and local responders.